SymfonyId/symfony-docs-id/book/templating.rst

                 ),
             ),
         ));

+.. versionadded:: 2.2
+    Default templates per render function was introduced in Symfony 2.2

 You can define default templates per ``render`` function (which will override any global default template that is defined):